SylphAI-Inc/AdalFlow/docs/source/index.rst

 Unites Research and Production
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Our team has experience in both AI research and production.
+Our team has experience in both AI research and production. test
 We are building a library that unites the two worlds, forming a healthy LLM application ecosystem.

 - To resemble the PyTorch library makes it easier for LLM researchers to use the library.